 On the directorial front, Roger Corman drums up a good deal of thunderous atmosphere.
 The sets are expectedly lush the doom-laden labyrinthine house interiors and the massive dungeon are good, the colour and set dressings are so drenched in midnight blue that the colour almost seems to be running down the screen.
 Despite this, Pit and the Pendulum is often slow moving it takes three-quarters of the running time before it fully gets going.
 Nevertheless, when Corman finally plays his hand in the last quarter, the film works well Barbara Steeles emergence from the tomb and pursuit of Vincent Price is good.
 The pendulum makes for a good climax and the darkly ironic final shot holds a sting.
 Barbara Steele is certainly an interesting casting choice, her Romantic looks and alabaster beauty hide a nice otherworldly chill unfortunately, Roger Corman fails to make substantial use of her here in the way that the Italian directors who turned her into a cult figure during the 1960s managed to.

-Other versions of the Edgar Allan Poe story have been Alice Guy-Blaches French lost silent short The Pit and the Pendulum (1913); The Pit (1962), a British short film adaptation; Stuart Gordons campy The Pit and the Pendulum (1991), which was also set during The Inquisition; and The Pit & the Pendulum (2009) from low-budget hack David DeCoteau.
+Other versions of the Edgar Allan Poe story have been Alice Guy-Blaches French lost silent short The Pit and the Pendulum (1913); The Pit (1962), a British short film adaptation; Stuart Gordons campy The Pit and the Pendulum (1991), which was also set during The Inquisition; The Pit & the Pendulum (2009) from low-budget hack David DeCoteau; and as an episode of the animated anthology Extraordinary Tales (2015).
 Pit and the Pendulum was later spoofed in Elviras Haunted Hills (2001).

 Roger Cormans other Edgar Allan Poe films are The House of Usher/The Fall of the House of Usher (1960), Premature Burial (1962), Tales of Terror (1962), The Raven (1963), the Poe-titled but H.P.
 Lovecraft adapted The Haunted Palace (1963), The Masque of the Red Death (1964) and The Tomb of Ligeia (1964).